stoating/clojure-mcp-examples/README.md

 A comprehensive demonstration of different architectural patterns for connecting your LLM (especially Claude Desktop) with Clojure codebases using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).
 This project showcases multiple patterns for integrating Claude Desktop with Clojure development environments.

+For a walkthrough video, see: [YouTube - model context protocol - clojure mcp examples with multiple clients](https://youtu.be/Cc1A8eKUs7k)

 ## 🎯 Project Overview

 This repository demonstrates **four different connection patterns** for integrating Claude Desktop with Clojure development environments: